LaunchCode-Education-Archived/gis-devops-OLD/week06/project/README.md

 ## Setup in the Cloud

 ### CentOS
 `CentOS` is a free, enterprise class, Linux distribution based on Red Hat Enterprise Linux.
 Most of the commands will be the same as Ubuntu, except the package manager will use `yum install` instead of `apt-get install`.
 CentOS comes with less software installed than Ubuntu.
-For example `telnet` has to be installed via `sudo yum install telnet` [Info on Image of CentOS we will use](https://wiki.centos.org/Cloud/AWS)
+For example `telnet` has to be installed via `sudo yum install telnet`.
+[Info on Image of CentOS we will use](https://wiki.centos.org/Cloud/AWS)

 <aside class="aside-note" markdown="1">
-To log into a CentOS instance, you will need to use the username `centos`.
+To `ssh` into a CentOS instance, you will need to use the username `centos`.
 </aside>

 How to manually create an AWS EC2 instance using CentOS
 * Go to Oregon Region
-* Click **Launch Instance** on the EC2 Dashboard
+* Click **Launch Instance** in the EC2 Dashboard
 * Click **My AMIs**
 * Search for **centos**
 * Click **CentOS Image**